L04DB4L4NC3R/website/content/posts/the-linux-desktop-deep-dive-1jh3.md

 > Linux has definitely made a lot of sense even in a purely materialistic sense.
 > - Linus Torvalds

-In a world where existing software design practices led to monolithic mayhem, especially in the case of kernels and operating systems, the linux community came up with software designed like a castle built out of lego.
+In a world where existing software design practices led to monolithic mayhem, especially in the case of kernels and operating systems, the Linux community came up with software designed like a castle built out of lego.

-The best part of linux I love is a conjunction of its simple complexity and the complex simplicity in the form of customizablity.
-Everything about linux is modular and user centric.
-And how the cogs work together like a well oiled machine is what amazes me.
+To me, the best part of Linux is its unique form of _simple complexity_ and _complex simplicity_ in the form of customizability.
+Everything about Linux is modular and user-centric.
+The cogs work together like a well-oiled machine.
+It never ceases to amazes me.

-The linux desktop environment is one such pluggable GUI layer in a vast expanse of sedimentation.
-It feels like a system which truly cares about the freedom of its users.
+The Linux desktop environment is one such pluggable GUI layer in a vast expanse of sedimentation.
+It feels like a system that truly cares about the freedom of its users.
 Like a hive mind with individuality.
 This is what has motivated me to do a series of "window manager hopping".

-A typical linux desktop is composed of the following moving parts:
+A typical Linux desktop is composed of the following moving parts:

 * [Display Manager](# display-manager)
 * [Window System](# window-system)